Red Letter Media

-Red Letter Media, LLC, sometimes stylised as RedLetterMedia, is an American film and video production company operated by independent filmmakers Mike Stoklasa, Jay Bauman, and Rich Evans.
-It was formed by Stoklasa in 2004 while he was living in Scottsdale, Arizona, but has long been based in the Copernicus Park neighborhood of Milwaukee, Wisconsin.
+Red Letter Media, LLC, sometimes stylised as RedLetterMedia, is an American film and video production company and YouTube channel operated by independent filmmakers Mike Stoklasa, Jay Bauman, and Rich Evans.
+It was formed by Stoklasa in 2004 while he was living in Scottsdale, Arizona, but has long been based in Milwaukee, Wisconsin.

+The company attracted significant attention in 2009 through Stoklasa's 70-minute Mr Plinkett Review video essay on the 1999 film Star Wars: Episode I – The Phantom Menace.
+Via the company's YouTube account, Red Letter Media has created a number of web series, including reviews of contemporary films, retrospective film reviews, and humorous discussions of B movies and direct-to-video films.
+Videos on the channel typically include dry and blue humor.

 The company and its members have produced a number of low-budget productions including Oranges: Revenge of the Eggplant, Feeding Frenzy, The Recovered, and Space Cop.

-The company attracted significant attention in 2009 through Stoklasa's 70-minute Mr Plinkett Review video essay on the 1999 film Star Wars: Episode I – The Phantom Menace.
-Red Letter Media have produced a number of other essays and web series, including movie and TV reviews (Half in the Bag, Best of the Worst, and re:View), satirical fandom parodies (The Nerd Crew), and video game-based web series (Game Station 2.0, Previously Recorded).